lauracarpaciu/Bank_Marketing/README.md

     Split each of the train and test data into inputs and outputs.

 The Data

-We're going to use a dataset containing more than forty-thousand clients of the bank.The dataset is available as CSV files.
+We're going to use a dataset containing more than forty-thousand clients of the bank.
+The dataset is available as CSV files.

 Getting the raw data

 In our case getting data for a CSV file in R language is really easy with this lines of code:

 if(!file.exists(bm)){tryCatch(bm)}